 [MHP] provides oral interpretation services from a qualified interpreter, on a 24-hour basis, at no cost to you.
 You do not have to use a family member or friend as an interpreter.
-We discourage the use of minors as interpreters, unless it is an emergency.
+Free We discourage the use of minors as interpreters, unless it is an emergency.
 Interpreter, linguistic and cultural services are available at no cost to you.
 Help is available 24 hours a day, 7 days a week.
-For language help or to get this handbook in a different language, call [MHP phone number or interpreter services telephone number] (TTY [interpreter services TTY number] or 711).
-The call is toll free.
+For language help or to get this handbook in a different language, call [MHP phone number or to get an interpreter, linguistic, and cultural help, call [mental health plan name]. services telephone number] (TTY [interpreter services TTY number] or 711).
+The phone call is toll free.